-Poppy gave Lily a comforting pat on the hand, told her to take a dreamless sleep potion if she felt too anxious to rest, and made her own way out.
+Poppy comforted Lily with a pat on the hand, told her to take a dreamless sleep potion if she felt too anxious to rest and made her own way out.
 The door closed behind Poppy, and Lily suddenly found herself alone.
-She could hear a clock ticking somewhere, perhaps the sound of excited voices down the hall.
+She heard a clock ticking somewhere, perhaps the sound of excited voices down the hall.
 They blurred into an unsettling dream, filled with darkness, dread and evil serpent eyes.
 Her eyes snapped open, her body tense.
 There was a rapping at the door, quiet and hesitant.
 Her hands had clenched onto the chair as if she were holding on for dear life.
 Stiffly, she removed them, rubbing her sore wrist as she went to answer it.

 "James!" she shouted into the hall.

 It wasn't James that stood in front of the door, but a tall dour man.
-It took her a moment to recognize him, as his face had nearly been concealed by lank black hair.
+It took her a moment to recognize him for who he was as his face had nearly been concealed by lank black hair.

 "Severus?" she breathed in abject surprise.